Chapter 3 Infectious Diseases Related to Travel

 Vaccine Efficacy and Immunogenicity

 There are no efficacy data for Ixiaro.
 The vaccine was licensed in the United States on the basis of its ability to induce JE virus neutralizing antibodies as a surrogate for protection, as well as safety evaluations in almost 5,000 adults.
-In the pivotal noninferiority immunogenicity study, 96% of adults developed protective neutralizing antibodies after receiving a primary immunization series of 2 doses administered 28 days apart.
+In pivotal immunogenicity studies, 96% of adults and 100% of children aged 2 months through 17 years developed protective neutralizing antibodies after receiving a primary immunization series of 2 doses administered 28 days apart.

 There are limited data on the use of Ixiaro as a booster dose after a primary series with the mouse brain–derived inactivated JE vaccine.
-Two studies have been conducted, one in US military personnel and the other at 2 travel clinics in Europe.
+Two studies have been conducted, 1 in US military personnel and the other at 2 travel clinics in Europe.
 Both studies demonstrated that in adults who had previously received at least a primary series of mouse brain–derived inactivated JE vaccine, a single dose of Ixiaro adequately boosted neutralizing antibody levels and provided at least short-term protection.
-Both studies measured antibody responses at 4–8 weeks after the booster dose; therefore, additional studies are needed to determine the duration of protection after a single dose of Ixiaro in prior recipients of a mouse brain–derived vaccine.
+In addition, seroprotective titers against both vaccine virus strains persisted in all participants who could be followed up at 2 years in the European study (N = 18).
+However, additional data are needed on the duration of protection after a single dose of Ixiaro in prior recipients of a mouse brain–derived vaccine.
 Until those data are available, people who have received JE-Vax, the mouse brain–derived vaccine formerly used in the United States, and require further vaccination against JE virus, should receive a 2-dose primary series of Ixiaro.